wayofdev/docker-node/README.md

 ### → Code quality tools

-Run **yamllint** to validate all yaml files in project:
+To validate all YAML files in the project, run the following command:

 ```bash
 $ make lint
 ```

-Run hadolint to validate created Dockerfiles:
+To validate the created Dockerfiles, run the following command:

 ```bash
 $ make hadolint